hfaran/tdtimer/README.rst

 After installation, all is ready, just add some duration info to your tasks in Todoist.

-To add duration information to a task, just give the duration in hours in square brackets as part of the task text.
-For example ``Replace Windows XP with Linux [0.75]``.
-Please note that the number uses a standard decimal notation, not time notation (e.g. [0:45]).
-I believe that anyone intelligent enough to use task management can handle conversion between minutes and parts of hour and this way it is possible to use TDtimer for other purposes as well (such as assigning difficulty or some other value) or use different units, such as minutes, days or years.
+To add duration information to a task, just give the duration in hours or minutes in square brackets as part of the task text.
+For example ``Replace Windows XP with Linux [45m]``.
+You can use both "[45m]" and "[0.75h]" in this case.

 When you assign duration to your tasks, it will be summed for you for today (in today view), each day (in week view) or each sub-project (in project view).